 After an influencer has been identified as one that creates quality content, your business should be willing to form a partnership.
 This will allow your company to tap into the influencer’s followers.
 There needs to be clearly defined specifics in the agreement between Instagram posts, blogs, and tags in Twitter feeds or Facebook mentions.
 It’s essential to get the best bang for the buck when having these influencer partnerships since the more prominent the influencer leads to a more expensive collaboration.

-3. Tracking Your Digital PR
+3. Tracking Your Digital Public Relations Success

 It is crucial to ensure that your goals are meeting expectations in the digital public relations landscape, mainly through websites and social media.
 These three avenues have to be tracked to ensure the PR campaigns are working: